thaliproject/thali/DeveloperHandbook.md

 There is however another complication.
 The default timeout for node.js ajax requests is 10 second.
 In practice 1000 batches * 15 connections can push over that limit (because the time the request sits in the queue is considered part of the time out, not just the time the request was outstanding on the wire).
 So depending on your usage profile you have to play around with the timeout.
 The way to set this is via the ajax option passed into the PouchDB constructor.
 E.g. {ajax: {timeout: 30000, pool: {maxSockets: 15}}}.

 In node.js 0.11 the aggressive connection recycling is supposed to go away.
 If true then it means that it's safe to use smaller batch sizes and therefore not worry about the timeout.
 So at that point the only thing one should have to set is how many connections are in the pool.
 So let's hope we get to node.js 0.12 soon.

+## How to use our custom PouchDB with our node.js project
+We often seem to be running custom version of PouchDB so it's useful to know how to link things together.

+1. Go to where we have cloned our pouchdb repro and run 'npm link' in that directory
+2. Go to the node_modules directory which already contains pouchdb where you want to hook in the custom pouchdb and run 'npm link pouchdb'
+ 3. An issue I ran into is permissions because of where I happened to have the code I wanted to link to.
+Since I'm using windows I had to open a git bash window as an admin and then run 'npm link pouchdb'.